Folklore studies: Linear and non-linear concepts of time

-Within the last decades our time scale has expanded from unimaginably small (nanoseconds) to unimaginably large (deep time).
-In comparison, our working concept of time as {past : present : future} looks almost quaint.
-How do we map "tradition" into this multiplicity of time scales?
-Folklore studies has already acknowledged this in the study of traditions which are either done in an annual cycle of circular time (ex.
-Christmas, May Day), or in a life cycle of linear time (ex. baptisms, weddings, funerals).
-This needs to be expanded to other traditions of oral lore.
-For folk narrative is NOT a linear chain of isolated tellings, going from one single performance on our time-space grid to the next single performance.
-Instead it fits better into a non-linear system, where one performer varies the story from one telling to the next, and the performer's understudy starts to tell the story, also varying each performance in response to multiple factors.
+Recent discussions extend the relevant time scale from the very small (such as nanoseconds) to deep time, challenging the simple division of past, present, and future.
+Folklore scholarship distinguishes between traditions linked to annual cycles, including Christmas and May Day, and those tied to life-cycle rituals such as baptisms, weddings, and funerals.
+Narrative traditions operate within non-linear systems: performers adapt a story across successive tellings and apprentices introduce new variations in response to audience, setting, and purpose.

 Cybernetics

-Cybernetics was first developed in the 20th century; it investigates the functions and processes of systems.
-The goal in cybernetics is to identify and understand a system's closed signaling loop, in which an action by the system generates a change in the environment, which in turn triggers feedback to the system and initiates a new action.
-The field has expanded from a focus on mechanistic and biological systems to an expanded recognition that these theoretical constructs can also be applied to many cultural and societal systems, including folklore.
-Once divorced from a model of tradition that works solely on a linear time scale (i.e. moving from one folklore performance to the next), we begin to ask different questions about how these folklore artifacts maintain themselves over generations and centuries.
+Cybernetics emerged in the twentieth century as the study of system functions and processes.
+Its goal is to identify and understand closed signaling loops in which an action generates environmental change and subsequent feedback that initiates further activity.
+The field expanded from mechanistic and biological systems to cultural and societal applications, including folklore.
+When scholars decouple folklore from purely linear models of tradition, they examine how performances sustain themselves across generations through adaptive feedback.

 The oral tradition of jokes as an example is found across all cultures, and is documented as early as 1600 B.C.
 Whereas the subject matter varies widely to reflect its cultural context, the form of the joke remains remarkably consistent.
 According to the theories of cybernetics and its secondary field of autopoiesis, this can be attributed to a closed loop auto-correction built into the system maintenance of oral folklore.
 Auto-correction in oral folklore was first articulated by the folklorist Walter Anderson in his monograph on the King and the Abbot published 1923.
-To explain the stability of the narrative, Anderson posited a “double redundancy”, in which the performer has heard the story from multiple other performers, and has himself performed it multiple times.
+To explain the stability of the narrative, Anderson posited a "double redundancy", in which the performer has heard the story from multiple other performers, and has himself performed it multiple times.
 This provides a feedback loop between repetitions at both levels to retain the essential elements of the tale, while at the same time allowing for the incorporation of new elements.